ChabbyTMD/ciml-summer-institute-2026/1.2_accounts_login_environment_expanse_portal/exercises/login-via-portal.md

 We'll start this session by logging into the web-based **Expanse User Portal** (as shown above).

-- Step 1: Open the link in a new tab or window: [https://portal.expanse.sdsc.edu](https://portal.expanse.sdsc.edu).
+- Step 1: Open link in a new tab or window: [https://portal.expanse.sdsc.edu](https://portal.expanse.sdsc.edu).

 When you open the link a new tab, your browser should be redirected to a Globus login page (as shown below).
 There you will be asked to **Use your organizational login**.
 However, you should choose **ACCESS-CI (formerly XSEDE)**  as your organization, not your academic or research institution.
 Once you've selected **ACCESS-CI (formerly XSEDE)**, click *Continue*.